infinit/memo/website/templates/pages/docs/src/markdown/technology.md

 ....
 ```

 The Reactor example uses a coroutine with a `while` loop to accept connections from clients and then a coroutine for each client.
-The reading and writing to each client is handled in again handled in a simple `while` loop.
+The reading and writing to each client is handled again in a simple `while` loop.

 **Reactor Example** <a href="https://gist.github.com/mycure/2a8e974bc47bbef10add" target="_blank">(full code here)</a>